 Son who spoke out against infamous polygamous leader dies

-Roy Jeffs was abused sexually and physiologically as a child by their father Warren Jeffs, and died by suicide May 29, his sister Rachel Jeffs said.
+Roy Jeffs was abused sexually and psychologically as a child by their father Warren Jeffs, and died by suicide May 29, his sister and brother said.
+He was 26.

-Roy Jeffs, 26, told The Associated Press in 2015 that his father controlled the group based along the Utah-Arizona border with an iron fist, separating families and banning things like movies and bicycles.
+Roy Jeffs told The Associated Press in 2015 that his father controlled the group based along the Utah-Arizona state line with an iron fist, separating families and banning things such as movies and bicycles.

-Roy Jeffs' mother remained in the group, and the complete separation from her was especially painful for him, his sister said.
+Roy Jeffs' mother remained in the group, and the complete separation from her was especially painful for him.
+He never stopped trying to reach her, said his brother, Raymond Jeffs.
 A funeral is planned for Saturday, and the family has set up a GoFundMe account to help pay the costs.

+"He never quit trying to have his voice heard, to make everyone realize what abuse Father had done to him, to his family to everyone," said Raymond Jeffs.

+He hoped that by speaking out he could eventually help the family reunite out of Warren Jeffs' grip, his sister Rachel Jeffs said.

-"I know his whole goal was to bring the family together and be more kind to each other in a more loving world," said Rachel Jeffs, who has publicly said her father sexually abused her as well.
+"I know his whole goal was to bring the family together and be more kind to each other in a more loving world," she said.
 "I know he just wanted everyone to be happy."

+Rachel Jeffs has publicly accused her father of sexually abusing her as well.

-Warren Jeffs refused an AP request for comment made through Texas prison officials on Tuesday.
+Warren Jeffs refused an AP request for comment made through Texas prison officials on Tuesday, and no lawyer or representative could immediately be found for comment.

-It was not immediately clear if he has an attorney or a representative to speak on his behalf.
-Lawyers who have previously represented Jeffs did not immediately respond to messages.

 The group known as The Fundamentalist Church of Jesus Christ of Latter-day Saints does not have a spokesman or a phone listing where leaders can be contacted.
 Rachel Jeffs said her father continues to control the group from prison.